CronCats/croncat-rs/README.md

 ## Modules

--   `croncatd` This is the executable agent daemon.
+-   `croncatd` The executable agent daemon.
--   `croncat` This is all the pieces to build an agent daemon, this will probably become it's own repo so keep it DRY and clean.
+-   `croncat` All the pieces to build an agent daemon.

 ## Development Tools